Faculty Research Abroad Program

 4. All Fordham participants are required to register their travel through the University’s Travel Registry prior to departure.

 III.
 Program Management and Facilitation

-- FRAP is managed and facilitated by the Office of Research at Fordham.
+1. FRAP will be managed and facilitated by the Office of Research at Fordham.

 IV.
 Tentative Timetable for the Proposed Program